cheatham1/GetStartedBook/rootbrowser.md

 Several display options are available (grid option circled in red below).
 The option must be selected before the file loaded.

-Further display criteria available (circled in green below) such as setting the x-axis and/or y-axis to logarithmic scale.
+Further display criteria (circled in green below) such as setting the x-axis and/or y-axis to logarithmic scale are available.

 ![](pictures/ROOTbrowser/gridROOTbrowser.png)